thiagoa/thiagoa.github.io/_posts/2021-07-14-counting-active-record-queries.markdown

 NavItemsQuery.call(publisher.root_nav)
 ```

 That of course did not change anything but I was off to a great start.
-At least I created the class where I would write my code, and my tests simply verified the contents of the tree until reaching `max_depth`.
+At least I created the class where I would write my code, while my tests were setup to verify the contents of the tree until reaching `max_depth`.

 The next step was to reuse the same tests but actually optimize the fetching strategy.
-In other words, the behavior would be kept the same but the code would be optimized.
-With a TDD workflow, how do I make that guarantee?
+In other words, the behavior would be kept the same but the code around it would be optimized.
+Under a TDD workflow, how do I make that guarantee?
 One way is by counting SQL queries!
 With that in mind, I came up with the following test:

 ```ruby
 it 'execute three queries or less' do